Location Main Campus

 Luck’s next book-length project is a study of the intertwined lives of John McDonogh, a merchant, land-speculator, and sugar planter, and two young men he enslaved, David and Washington McDonogh.
 The book will explore how John’s paternalistic anti-slavery ideals opened new possibilities for David and Washington but also how the young men used those possibilities to make their own, independent lives in a society deeply antagonistic toward African-Americans.

-Luck has several articles in preparation on slavery in the Lower Mississippi Valley and has presented his work at a number of prestigious conferences such as the annual meetings of the American Historical Association, the Southern Historical Association, the Louisiana Historical Association, the Society of Historians of the Early Republic, the Social Science History Association, and the Florida Conference of Historians.
+Luck has presented his scholarship at a number of prestigious conferences such as the annual meetings of the American Historical Association, the Southern Historical Association, the Louisiana Historical Association, the Society of Historians of the Early Republic, the Social Science History Association, and the Florida Conference of Historians.